-Most of our aMiSTACX EC2 Linux stacks start off with root volumes between 8 – 18GB, this is to save you money.
+Most of our EC2 Linux stack deployments start off with root volumes between 8 – 30GB.

 Obviously as your business grows, at some point you’ll just need more space.
-Luckily Amazon AWS makes this a very easy process!
-Although it is extremely easy to go up in size, and very difficult to go down in size.
+Luckily, Amazon AWS makes this a very easy process.
+Although, it is extremely easy to go up in size, it is also very difficult to go down in size.
 So we’ll outline some tips here to keep you going in the right direction.

-Step 1. – Be smart and make a FULL backup image of your EC2 server before you begin, and keep it.
-As you may need this base image in the future should you need a smaller size for any reason.
+Step 1. – Be smart and make a FULL backup image of your EC2 server before you begin.
+We suggest you keep the backup as you may need this base image for a smaller footprint.

 Step 2.
-You can start the process of increasing the volume size while your EC2 is running or in a stopped state; however, the new increase in drive space may not be available until the instance is stopped and restarted after the progress show’s 100%.
+You can start the process of increasing the volume size while your EC2 is running, or in a stopped state; however, the new increase in drive space may not be available until the instance is stopped and restarted after the progress indicated 100% complete.

 Within the EC2 main AWS console, navigate the left-hand menu to the volumes section.
 Then from the list of active volumes, select the volume you want to modify.
 Should you have a lot of volumes, you can identify the instance the volume is attached to by the EC2 ID.